-The Mexican Free Zone is designed to attract tourists.
+The Mexican Free Zone map details the areas specifically designated to attract tourists.
 Formerly the “hassle-free” or “liberated area” – officially it is called the “Free Trade Zone.”
 This zone is about 15-20 miles into Mexico all along the Mexican border.
 Its intention is to reduce government requirements (Mexican government requirements) for tourists visiting and spending money in the area.

-In this free zone, customs import requirements, are essentially nonexistent.
+In this free zone map, customs import requirements, are essentially nonexistent.
 You always need to declare yourself at the border and get a temporary visa or FMM.
 It also does not, however, give you permission to do anything illegal, like bring a gun into Mexico.

 Baja California – One Giant Free Zone

 Baja took this to a whole new level by making the entire peninsula (Baja North and Baja South) a free zone.
 Technically, until and unless something changes, you can move freely about Baja as a tourist with little regard for vehicle permits.
 You still need an FFM.
 You can get one of those online here.

 Puerto Penasco – Rocky Point – Sonora – Free Zone

 The northwest portion of Sonora is also a Free zone, well beyond 20 miles.
 The official marker is the Mexican Federal Highway 15 and the 2 Highways

 Do I need a TIP in Free Zone?